jasmine-glancy/Data_Engineering_Bootcamp/Notes/Module 7/Data_Visualization_and_Impact_Lab_2.md

 - How do you adjust the scale of a dimension?
 - How do you create a dashboard?
 - How do you annotate a chart?
-- What is the difference between interactive and executive dashboards?
+- What is the difference between exploratory and executive dashboards?
 - What is one of the challenges mentioned when dealing with a large number of referrers in data visualization?
 - How can you optimize a visual representation in Tableau when you have a dataset with many outliers?
 - What type of visualization was suggested to improve the clarity of a single line chart?